 Note: If cooking for kids, it is recommended to remove the core so the bok choy pieces are smaller.

 Cook the carrots: In a large pan on medium heat, add water (3 tbsp, 1/3 cup, 1/2 cup) and the carrots. cook about 5 minutes or until they are warm but still crunchy.

 Cook the pork:

 Add the pork to the hot pan.
 Sprinkle the pork with salt (1/8 tbs, 1/4 tbs, 1/2 tsp) and pepper (1 pinch, 1/8 tbs, 1/4 tsp).
 Cook the pork until fully cooked about 6 minutes.
 Add the sesame ginger sauce and combine.

 Note: ensure the pork is cooked to a minimum temperature of 145°F

 Cook the noodles: When the water is boiling, add the medium noodles and cook for about 2-3 minutes or until desired tenderness.

 When the noodles are cooked, place a strainer or colander in the sink.
 Place the medium dry noodles in the strainer or colander.
 Rinse the noodle with hot water.

-Add the sauce and bok choy: Add the sesame ginger sauce and the bok choy to the pan.
+Add the sauce and bok choy: Add the bok choy to the pan.
 Combine.
-Cover the pan with lid and let cook about 4 minutes, steering half way.
+Cover the pan with lid and let cook about 3 to 4 minutes, stirring half way.
 Add the cooked noddles and pork to the carrots and bok choy and combine with tongues.